 Describes each of the Jazz Statements in alphabetical order.

-Describes a number of Jazz features that apply to several statements:
+Describes a few Jazz features that apply to several statements: